-Join Mike Meyers for an in-depth discussion in this video Choosing a power supply, part of CompTIA A+ Exam Prep (220-902) Part 2: Putting Pieces Together.
+Join Mike Meyers for an in-depth discussion in this video Choosing a power supply, part of CompTIA A+ (220-902) Cert Prep: 2 Putting Pieces Together.

 - Look, I hate to admit it, but I'm a cheapskate,…but there's certain areas where I do not scrimp.…Number one, peanut butter.…I like good peanut butter, and everybody knows…that Creamy Jif is the greatest peanut butter known to man.…Secondly, I don't scrimp on power supplies.…When you take a look at a couple of power supplies,…there's a reason why one power supply costs around 39 bucks…and the other one can cost almost $200.…The reasons for that has a lot more…to do than simply wattage.…Granted, this one has a lot more wattage than this one,…but this one comes with a lot of other stuff…that you need to be aware of when you're buying…your own power supply.…